WanluLiuLab/labw_utils/doc/src/installation/index.md

-# Installing `labw_utils`
+# Installation

 `labw_utils` is a package that can both be used as an executable and as a supporting library.
 Here provides a detailed guide on how it should be installed.
-In following text, `[VERSION]` should be replaced with your desired version, currently 1.0.1.

 ```{warning}
 Copy-and-paste code on a website to your terminal is dangerous.
 See following StackOverflow pages for more details on prevention: